Community Wellness

 Reporting an Issue

-We believe in and support people who have experienced harassment, violence, or discrimination.
-If you feel someone is signaling or behaving in a disrespectful manner or is negatively affecting your or another’s Festival experience, please bring your concerns to a Safety or Security volunteer in a blue vest as soon as possible so that we can address them in a timely manner.
+We believe and support people who have experienced harassment, violence, or discrimination.
+If someone is behaving in a disrespectful manner and is negatively affecting yours or another’s Festival experience, bring your concerns to a Safety or Security volunteer in a blue vest as soon as possible so we can address them in a timely manner.

-Individuals who have experienced or witnessed an act of violence at the WFF should do one or all of the following:
+Individuals who have experienced or witnessed an incident at the WFF should do one or all of the following:

 • Find a Safety or Security Volunteer (in a blue vest) - For help in the moment, inform a Safety volunteer of the incident as soon as possible; they can provide support and connect you directly with wellness supports or additional resources as needed.

-• Get First Aid - Seek any necessary medical attention at Site or Campground First Aid.
+• Get First Aid - If needed, visit Site or Campground First Aid.

 As always, in an emergency or in immediate danger, call 911.

-• Submit a Written Report - To provide a written report of an incident, submit through the forms linked below.
-Please note that this will not result in an immediate response but will be addressed in due course.
+• Submit a Written Report - To provide a written report of an incident, submit through the link below.
+Please note that this is not a way to request immediate assistance.

 REES offers an online reporting system for unwanted sexualized behaviors.
 REES allows community members to create a confidential record of the incident.
 The person reporting controls how, when, and if, the record is reported.
 This tool is available year-round and incidents can be reported anytime.